-Let’s face it, we are not raising children who will live and work in the same community their entire lives, talk only to people they can run into on the streets, and limit business ventures to the states.
-We’re bringing up future adults (yes, mom, it will happen) who will be so much more connected to the other side of world than we could ever dream.
+We are not raising children who will live and work in the same community their entire lives, talk only to people they can run into on the streets, and limit business ventures to the states.
+We’re bringing up future adults (yes, mom, it will happen) who will be so much more connected to the other side of the world than we could ever dream.

-It’s not always possible, and sometimes not preferable, to travel the globe with little ones, but you can still bring some of the richness of cultures into your own home in fun and easy ways:
+It’s not always possible, and sometimes not preferable, to travel the globe with little ones.
+But you can bring some of the richness of other cultures into your own home in fun and easy ways:

-Have your child watch Nickelodeon’s “Dora the Explorer” and “Go, Diego, Go!” shows, download kid’s language apps to your tablet, or speak Spanish over dinner to your young ones.
+Have your child watch Nickelodeon’s “Dora the Explorer” and “Go, Diego, Go!” shows.
+Then download language apps for kids on your tablet, or speak Spanish over dinner to your young ones.
 Little efforts like these are a good way to introduce your child to another language.
-Want to do more?
-If you teach your child to say “please” and “thank you” in Mandarin, your child can show off her superb manners to 836 million more people.
-Or, dig deeper with Multilingual Children where you can find a list of resources, discussion boards, and play groups for parents who want more of an immersion experience for their kids.

-Finding cultural music for kids is easier than ever thanks to inventions like Pandora.
+Finding cultural music for kids is easier than ever thanks to music sites like Pandora.
 If you’re feeling saucy, search for Samba and get your groove on or kick up your heels to Celtic music.
 Another fab source for children’s global music is Putamayo.
-They have children’s versions of music from around the world, and the music is not annoying as some I’ve tried.
+They have children’s versions of music from around the world, and the music isn’t annoying like some other tracks.
 My favorites are African Dreamland, Reggae Playground and Caribbean Playground.

-A few Fridays each month my family picks a place to travel to and then we plan dinner and a movie night around it.
+A few Fridays each month my family picks a country we’d like to explore.
+Then we plan dinner and a movie night around it.
 It may not be an authentic experience, but it’s lots of fun.
-Here are a couple world-learning nights we’ve had:
+Here are some world-learning nights we’ve enjoyed:

-I hope this list helps you navigate your way to raising your own global citizens.
-At the very least, you could enjoy a lovely family evening of Spatzle and the Sound of Music.
+I hope these ideas inspire you and your family.
+At the very least, you could enjoy a lovely family evening of spaetzle and the Sound of Music.